Boosted nonparametric hazards with time-dependent covariates: Introduction

 The expectation of the likelihood risk also has an integral representation.
-A special case of the representation~\eqref{eq:Eloglik} below is proved in Proposition 3.2 of~\citet{huang} for right-censored data only, under assumptions more stringent than \ref{asm1} that do not allow for internal or discrete-valued covariates.
-In the statement of the lemma below recall that $\Lambda_L$ and $\Lambda_U$ are defined in \ref{asm1}.
+A special case of the representation~\eqref{eq:Eloglik} below is proved in Proposition 3.2 of~\citep{huang} for right-censored data only, under assumptions that do not allow for internal covariates.
+In the statement of the proposition below recall that $\Lambda_L$ and $\Lambda_U$ are defined in \ref{asm1}.
 The constant $\aconst$ is defined later in~\eqref{eq:alphaconst}.

-\Lemma For $F\in\ff\cup\{\log \lambda\}$,
+\Proposition For $F\in\ff\cup\{\log \lambda\}$,

 Furthermore the restriction of $R(F)$ to \textup{$\ff$} is coercive: